telefonicaid/fiware-orion/test/LoadTest/cache_refresh/README.md

   Parameters:
   ```
      <url>: host and port used by requests_listener.py script (MANDATORY)
-     -reset: is used to reset the listener previously (Optional)
+     -reset: it is used to reset the listener before starting the test (total requests and TPS)  (Optional)
   ```

   Example: